 About the Warehouse Worker Resource Center

 The Warehouse Worker Resource Center is a nonprofit, 501(c)(3), organization founded in 2011 dedicated to improving working conditions in the warehouse industry in Southern California.
-We focus on education, advocacy and action to change poor working conditions in the largest warehousing hub in the country.

 As goods movement and warehousing become a dominant sector of California’s economy, we have seen conditions decline rather than improve.
 In the Inland Empire, where more than 40% of goods pass through the logistics industry, we have seen our communities bear the brunt of this growth in the form of poor job quality, high asthma rates and congestion.